Charlie Sheen: 1983–1999: Breakthrough and stardom

-Sheen had his major breakthrough in the following year, in 1986.
-He reunited with Jennifer Grey in a small scene in Ferris Bueller's Day Off, where he played a juvenile delinquent Grey meets in a police station.
-Sheen stayed late up until late hours to have a more authentic look.
-New York Daily News wrote "[Sheen] makes a great impact in this one brief scene than anyone else in the movie."
+In 1986, Sheen has started to get more attention.
+He reunited with Jennifer Grey in a small scene in the comedy film Ferris Bueller's Day Off, where he played a juvenile delinquent Grey meets in a police station.
+Sheen intentionally deprived himself of sleep to have a more authentic look.
+New York Daily News wrote that Sheen "makes a great impact in this one brief scene [more] than anyone else in the movie."
 Film critic Gene Siskel praised the chemistry between him and Grey.

-Sheen had a supporting role in the coming-of-age drama Lucas, which got a mostly positive reception.
+Sheen had a supporting role in the coming-of-age drama Lucas (1986), which got a mostly positive reception.
 Roger Ebert of Chicago Sun-Times said Sheen has the most difficult role to play in Lucas and his performance avoids the clichés usually associated with teen jock characters.
-Los Angeles Times review has also praised Sheen, writing that he "exudes naturalness, manages to be handsome without being self-conscious" and surprisingly "emerges as the film’s most consistently sympathetic figure."
-He didn't get much attention for the science fiction film The Wraith, despite playing the titular role because critics thought he was underused.
+Los Angeles Times review has also praised Sheen, writing that he "exudes naturalness, manages to be handsome without being self-conscious" and surprisingly "emerges as the film's most consistently sympathetic figure."
+He didn't get much attention for the science fiction film The Wraith (1986), despite playing the titular role, because critics thought he was underused.
 In a review for The Washington Post, critic Paul Attanasio mentioned that "there is all too little of the quietly charismatic Sheen."

-Sheen's big breakthrough role came in the same year in the Vietnam War drama Platoon.
+Sheen's breakthrough role came in the Oliver Stone-directed Vietnam War drama Platoon (1986).
 The film was a major commercial and critical success and won four Oscars, including the Academy Award for Best Picture.
 Sheen and the rest of the cast underwent an immersive military‑style boot camp lasting about 30 days, with strict control over food and water, minimal sleep, and blank‑fire exercises to simulate combat stress.
 Vincent Canby of The New York Times applauded Sheen's performance, saying the character was "beautifully played."
 The Arizona Republic described the performance as "terrific" and Newsday as "marvellous."
 Variety review noted the similarities he has with his father Martin, making a comparison to his father's Apocalypse Now performance.
 Both Platoon and Ferris Bueller were among the ten highest-grossing films of the year in the United States.